-Rejected Original Titles of Classic Albums
+Rejected Original Titles of 30 Classic Albums

-What if the Beatles kept the ‘Sgt.
-Pepper's Lonely Hearts Club Band’ theme but called their album something else altogether?
-Or what if Nirvana decided to string together two other words from ‘Smells Like Teen Spirit’ and made them, instead of "never mind," the name of their breakthrough album?
-Titles are more than just words on the album covers; they’re reflections of the music and themes inside.
-And sometimes they make all the difference in the world (‘Pet Sounds’ was originally called ‘Remember the Zoo,’ which strips the Beach Boys‘ classic of its hard-earned elegance).
-We doubt the LPs on our list of Rejected Original Titles of Classic Albums would have the same meanings under other names.
+What if the Beatles kept the Sgt.
+Pepper's Lonely Hearts Club Band theme but called their album something else altogether?
+Or what if Nirvana decided to string together two other words from "Smells Like Teen Spirit" and made them, instead of "never mind," the name of their breakthrough album?
+That's what we're exploring in the following list of Rejected Original Titles of Classic Albums.

 After all, as with a band's name, titles are more than just words on the album covers.
 They're reflections of the music and themes inside.
 And sometimes they make all the difference in the world: Pet Sounds was originally called Remember the Zoo, which strips the Beach Boys' classic of its hard-earned elegance.